Everything you need to know about driving in Madagascar

 - Always carry cash and some small notes ( 5-10,000 ariary), water and a charged mobile phone.
 Along the west coast you can expect a few unofficial stop points in villages where you have to pay 'toll''.

+Breakdowns are rare, as our rental fleet in Madagascar is new and well-maintained.
 In case of a mechanical problem, we will help you on your way as fast as we can.
 You can call us 24/7 for roadside assistance at +261 330 280 423.
 We will direct you to the nearest workshop or we will send help to assist you on the spot.
-Always contact us for authorisation prior to any repairs to the vehicle.
+Always contact us for authorization prior to any repairs to the vehicle.
 Workshops in Madagascar are notorious for defrauding.
 We know how to handle this.
 In case the car cannot be repaired within 24 hours, a replacement car from Antananarivo will be provided.
-Please keep in mind that arranging one of the above takes some time to organise and might require some effort and patience from your side.
+Please keep in mind that arranging one of the above takes some time to organize and might require some effort and patience from your side.
 So always factor in a spare day, to allow for the unexpected.
 Good to know that breakdowns are rare.